aiden-isaac/DMtools/README.md

 # DMtools
-Tools for a dungeon master
+Tools for a dungeon master.

+- Random short descriptions in combat.